RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 Redis Enterprise Software (RS) uses self-signed certificates out-of-the-box to make sure that the product is secure by default.
 The self-signed certificates are used to establish encryption-in-transit for the following traffic:

-- Management Web UI (CM) - The certificate for connections to the management web UI
+- Management admin console (CM) - The certificate for connections to the management admin console
 - REST API - The certificate for REST API calls
 - Proxy - The certificate for connections between clients and database endpoints
 - Syncer - The certificate for Active-Active and Replica Of synchronization between clusters